Client SDKs only receive Feature Flags and Dyanmic Log Levels. They do not receive Configs. This is to prevent leaking sensitive config information.

 - Don't leak raw configuration data to the end user

 - Give clear and configurable behavior options if a connection cannot be made

 With those goals in mind, the architecture is:

-Multiple requests only happen if you change the attributes of an identity as you're going.
+Multiple requests only happen if you change the attributes of a context and re-initialize the client.

 See server SDKs to compare.

 Client Side Reliability

 Each end-user that needs flags evaluated is a different request to Prefab.
 So what happens if Prefab goes down?